Stefaaan06/DeliverDeezNuts/README.md

-# Deliver Deez Nuts - Ludum Dare 53 Project
+# Deliver Deez Nuts - Ludum Dare 53

 # About the Game
 Deliver was initially created for Ludum Dare 53, a famous game jam competition where developers create games under tight time constraints.
 The current version has received some minor bug fixes and improvements.